 And so to the final image…

 This section of the library on the first floor is the Royal Borough’s Local Studies & Archives department, home of The Library Time Machine.
 The public room today remains largely unchanged, and although it looks Spartan and clinical in this black and white image, it is actually a lot warmer and welcoming in reality.
 The archive comprises of both the Kensington and Chelsea collections, amalgamated around 2004.
 A temperature controlled room in the sub-basement holds the bulk of the material.
 A collection both inherited and subsequently added to over the years, mostly through donations and deposits.
 I’m still learning the collection even after all these years and something tells me I will never quite scrape the barrel.
 Whether we are dealing with genealogy, or history or sewer plans, the work is never dull, especially with some of the quirky enquiries we receive occasionally.
 One of my favourites being the story of the ghostly number 7 bus in North Kensington and could I prove it happened.
 Are there secret tunnels beneath Kensington Palace?
 And did sheep really get shepherded down Kensington High Street so that they could graze in Kensington Gardens?
-We do not always have an answer, but I can say that at least one of those is true.
+The possibilities are there.

 “Wisdom is the principal thing, therefore get wisdom and with all thy getting, get understanding…” Proverbs 4